Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 # RPYSOC_2024 Docker Shiny

 Deploying a Shiny app with Docker in a Raspberry pi.
-This project describes how to create a Shiny app that is Deployed and run inside a Docker Container running on a Raspbeery pi.
+This project describes how to create a Shiny app that is Deployed inside a Docker Container running on a Raspbeery pi.

 The aim of this project is to show a small example on how we can create Shiny apps in Docker to share and Manage them using Docker containers.